Mohanad-eng/Sensor_Fusion_MindCloud/README.md

 10- to insure that the launch file works :

     source the ws that contain the pkg's of sensors if they are not in the same ws that have the launch file you run

+11- If the Ros Topics dont appear :

+    run the following command ``ros2 daemon stop``

+    and then run ``ros2 daemon start``

+    >  The daemon is a background process that ROS2 keeps running.
+It does NOT write messages.
+It keeps a directory — like a phone book — of every node and topic currently alive on your machine.
+When you run ros2 topic list or ros2 node list, instead of scanning the entire network (which is slow), it just asks the daemon "who is registered right now?"
+The daemon answers    instantly from its cached list.

+    > DDS (Data Distribution Service) is the actual messaging system underneath ROS2.
+This is the part that moves data between nodes.
+It is a publish-subscribe middleware that handles the actual bytes going from one node to another over the network.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------